Mastering French Verb Conjugation: Common Verbs Ending in -Er, -Ir And -Re

 Conjugating -er, -ir and -re verbs in French represented by a Parisian celebration of Bastille day on a large concourse.

 One of the most exciting parts of your language journey is the very beginning, when it feels like the world is open to you.
 You spend time imagining yourself sitting on the French Riviera, and confidently ordering a croissant at a bakery.
-Then, that vision becomes cloudy as you come to think about your more immediate future: learning grammar rules.
-Don’t let that ruin your fun!
-Learning to conjugate in French isn’t as hard as you might think, especially because there are some predictable rules that will help you with conquer hundreds of verbs easily.
+Then, that vision becomes cloudy as you come to think about your more immediate future: learning grammar rules and (gulp…) French verb conjugation.
+But don’t let that ruin your fun!
+Learning to conjugate a French verb isn’t as hard as you might think, especially because there are some predictable rules and conjugation patterns that will help you with conquer hundreds of verbs easily.

-Mastering the conjugation of refular -ir, -er, and -re verbs in various tenses is essential for fluency in the French language.
-In this comprehensive guide, we’ll walk you through the process of conjugating these verb types in the present, past (passe compose), future, and imperfect tenses.
-There are irregular verbs you’ll also need to memorize — aller, avoir, être, etc. — but working on these rules is a great first step.
+Mastering French conjugation of regular -ir, -er, and -re verbs is essential for fluency in the French language.
+In this comprehensive guide, we’ll walk you through the process of conjugating these verb groups in the present, past (passe compose), future, and imperfect.
+There are irregular verbs you’ll also need to memorize — pouvoir, aller, avoir, être, etc. — but working on these rules is a great first step.

 Infographic showing the present tense French verb conjugations.

-Starting with -ir, we’ll walk you through the conjugations using the verb finir (“to finish”), but other verbs including nourrir (“to feed”), choisir (“to choose”) and agir (“to act”) follow the same pattern.
+Starting with -ir, we’ll walk you through the conjugations using the verb infinitive finir (“to finish”), but other verbs including nourrir (definition: “to feed”), choisir (“to choose”) and partir (“to leave”) follow the same pattern.

 je finis (“I finish”) nous finissons (“we finish”)